 “Overall, centralized scheduling is really a relief and tool that frees people up to do other aspects of their job.
 We ask employees and other staff not to do certain functions in MITC to allow the scheduling department to be responsible for most updates.
 This works better for us because too many hands being involved increases the chances of mistakes.
 I find our department needs to micromanage to a certain extent just to make sure no one makes a mistake that we are unable to track.
 Some might see it as obstructionist, but it prevents mistakes that would be even more cumbersome to correct,” according to Stephanie with Community Living Connections.

-Gateway Services started in 1970 in an abandoned schoolhouse in Malden, Illinois, staffed by a crew of three, one program, and $34,000.
-Today, Gateway has grown to support 10 programs, 2 main locations with day programs, 6 group homes, home-based supports, and acts as the administrator of BPART (a transportation program).
+Gateway Services started in 1970 in an abandoned schoolhouse in Malden, Illinois, with a crew of three, one program, and $34,000.
+Today, Gateway has grown to support 10 programs, 2 main locations with day programs, 6 group homes, home-based supports, and a transportation program.
 During its long history, Gateway Services has had to implement many changes.
 One of the latest was to implement a new workforce management, payroll, and financial system.

 “Our accounting assistant maintains the staff schedules.
 The schedules are used to ensure everyone has only 40 hours scheduled.
 This allows us to produce the early overtime warning report.
 This report gives us the opportunity to minimize overtime.
 The benefit of putting in the schedules is we can cut staff hours to reduce overtime where we can,” according to Mandi Johnson, CFO with Gateway Services.